adibouG/vaultservice/README.md

 Many adjustements and improvements still have to be done , also feel free to provide your feedbacks, suggestions, reviews , or whatever tha could be usefull.

 - _**If the service is down or not reachable: **_
 Most probably the VM running it on 192.168.96.78 is not started.
-Once the VM is started either you can run the service docker image from any directory or move to Project_test/Enzovault_server/git/enzovault and run : either "npm run start",  or "node index.js &"
+Once the VM is started either you can run the service docker image from any directory or move to Project_test/Enzovault_server/git/enzovault and run : either "npm run start",  "npm run dev" or "node index.js &"

 Thanks.